 In Dittman's tenure at Dakota State, the Lady T's were ranked in the NAIA 'Top Twenty' numerous times - ranking as high as No. 5 during the 2007-08 season.
 He was named the conference Coach of the Year three times (1998, 2001 and 2007) and the South Dakota Basketball Coaches' Association Coach of the Year two times (2000 and 2006).

 Dakota State produced two All-Americans, four Honorable Mention All-American, and twenty All-Conference players during Dittman's first coaching tenure with the Lady T's.
 Besides their success on the court, the DSU Lady T's produced twenty-two NAIA Academic All-Americans.

-Jeff and his wife Dawn have a daughter Taylor and reside in Sioux Falls.
+Jeff and his wife Dawn have a daughter Taylor.